IBM-Cloud/docs/services/iotrtinsights/action_examples.md

 # Action Examples

-The action types Send email, IFTTT, Node-RED, and webhooks open up a whole universe of options for executing tasks, only limited by your imagination and the connectors used by the other tools.
-For example, actions can be to post device status messages on Slack, send text messages to service personnel, create device service requests, and much more.
+The Send email, IFTTT, Node-RED, and webhooks action types open up a whole universe of options for executing tasks, which is limited only by your imagination and the connectors that are used by the other tools.
+For example, actions to post device status messages on Slack, send text messages to service personnel, create device service requests, and much more.
 {: shortdesc}

-The examples below all represent an action that notifies a service engineer when the temperature represented by the temp data point of a device exceeds 100 degrees, with a rule condition like this:
+The examples below all represent an action that notifies a service engineer when the temperature, which is represented by the temp data point of a device, exceeds 100 degrees, by using the following rule condition:
 `temp >= 100`

-Example by action type:
+You can trigger one or more of the following action types when the rule condition occurs:
  - [Send email](#emailex "Send email")
  - [Webhook](#webhookex "Webhook")
  - [Node-RED](#noderedex "Node-RED")
  - [IFTTT](#iftttex "IFTTT")

-## Send email {: #emailex}
+## Use send email {: #emailex}
-In this example, we configure the action to use the Real-Time Insights email feature to send an email to the main service engineer, with a backup email to his manager.
+In this example, the action is configured to use the Real-Time Insights Send email feature to send an email to the main service engineer, and also send a backup email to his manager.

 To create the email action:
 1. In Real-Time Insights, go to **Analytics > Actions**.